tmtxt/tmtxt.github.com/_drafts/2024-06-23-compose-higher-order-functions-in-typescript.md

 };
 ```

-Of course, when we have to repeat this a lot, we started thinking about making a higher order
+Of course, when this was repeated multiple times, we started thinking about making a higher order
-function for it to reuse everywhere is the system
+function (HOF) to reuse everywhere is the system

 # First implementation...

-Let's begin with some type definition.
+Let's begin with the type definition.
 Here are the generic types how a HOF looks like.
 It's a
 function that receives a function and return another function with the same signature with the
 input function